2 cups buckwheat groats (sprouted)

-¾ cups of sunflower seeds (rinsed, soaked for 4 hours)
+¾ cup sunflower seeds (rinsed, soaked 4 hours)

 1. Soak raw buckwheat for at least 30 minutes by using 2-3 parts water to 1 part buckwheat.
 The buckwheat seeds will absorb a lot of water.

 2. Rinse with cold water using the strainer 3-4 times.
 Buckwheat groats create cloudy water so they must be rinsed well to remove all the starch.
 Set the drained buckwheat out of direct sunlight at room temperature.

 3. Leave the buckwheat to sprout for 2 days (48 hours) in a strainer or until little white tails start to show.
 Rinse well with cold water at least twice a day, morning and evening.

 4. Soak dates in water for 1 hour.

 5. Add soaked dated in a high performance blender and blend well.
 Pour the mixture into a cup.

 6. In a big mixing bowl, add sprouted buckwheat, soaked sesame seeds, soaked sunflower seeds, hemp seeds, raisins, and the Date Paste.
 Mix the mixture well together.
 Add the rest of the ingredients: raw cacao powder, cinnamon, vanilla powder, Himalayan pink salt.
 Gently still it all up.